 From the London Gazette of Friday, April 16.
 BANKRUPTS.

-Ball, W., Paternoster-row, bookseller, April 28th, at half-past one, May 28, at twelve; at the Court of Arnold, T., Paternoster-row, bookseller, April 23, at at one, May 21, at eleven; at the Court of Bankruptcy, Basinghall-street.
-Attorney, Bow-lane, Cheap-Wakefield, F. and C. G., Old Broad-street, brokers, April 28, May 28, at eleven; at the Court of Bankruptcy, Basinghall-street.
-Attorneys, Egan and Co-
+Ball, W., Paternoster-row, bookseller, April 28th at half-past one, May 28, at twelve; at the Court d lam-buildings.
+Arnold, T., Paternoster-row, bookseller, April 23, at two, May 28, at twelve; at the Court of Bankruptcy, Basinghall-street Attorney, Lewis, Verulam-build Elphick, London-wall, licensed victuler, April 28 ruptcy, Basinghali-street.
+Attorney, Bow-lane, Cheap Wakefield, F. and C. G., Old Broad-street, brokers April 28, May 28, at eleven; at the Court of Bank ruptcy, Basinghall-street.
+Attorneys, Egan and Co.